Get the Tap app

 Where Can I Get QNT?

-You can simply buy / sell QNT through the Tap app, one of the most secure solutions in the crypto space as being a fully regulated crypto fintech.
+You can trade QNT on the Tap app, one of the most secure solutions in the crypto space as being a fully regulated crypto fintech.
 Using a range of cryptocurrencies and fiat currencies on offer, users can exchange any of the supported currencies to build a healthy portfolio that can be safely stored in its unique wallet linked to your account.
-Find links to download the app from the Tap website.

 Disclaimer